 The mean data pertaining to dry matter accumulation at harvest as influenced by different weed and nutrient management practices are furnished in Table 1.
 The dry matter accumulation at harvest was significantly influenced by different weed as well as nutrient management practices.
 Weed free treatment (W6) recorded significantly higher dry matter accumulation at harvest (64.21 g) which was at par with pre-emergence application of atrazine @ 0.5 kg/ha + hand weeding at 30 DAS (W2) and pendimethalin @ 1.0 kg/ha + hand weeding at 30 DAS (W3).
 Whereas the lowest dry matter accumulation at harvest (49.46 g) was found with weedy check treatment (W1).While, for nutrient management, significantly higher dry matter accumulation at harvest (62.35 g) was recorded with the application of 125 % RDF (N3) which was at par with 100 % RDF (N2).
 The interaction effect between weed and nutrient management did not exert significant effect on dry matter accumulation at harvest.
 These results are also in agreement with finding of Dhage et al. (2008) and Tarwariya and Rajput (2019).
 This might be due to the larger canopy development and plant height under the application of 125 % NPK as a component of nutrient treatment might have increased interception, absorption and utilization of radiant energy which in turn increased over all growth, photosynthesis and finally accumulation of dry matter accumulation per plant at successive stage.
 These results are already in agreement with those reported by Patidar and Mali (2004) and Rathore et al. (2006).

-3.3 Yield attributes

-3.3.1 Ear head length
+Ear head length

 The data in Table 1 indicated that ear head length was significantly influenced by weed and nutrient management practices.
 Weed free treatment (W6) recorded significantly higher value of ear head length (26.41 cm) and it was at par with pre-emergence application of atrazine @ 0.5 kg/ha + hand weeding at 30 DAS (W2).
 Whereas the lowest ear head length (22.56 cm) was found with weedy check treatment (W1).
 Among the nutrient management practices, significantly higher ear head length (24.92 cm) was recorded with the application of 125 % RDF (N3) as compared to 75 % RDF (N1).
 The interaction effect of weed and nutrient management did not bring any variation on ear head length.
 The beneficial effect of weed management on yield attributes were also reported by Patel (2000), Das et al. (2013), Mathukia et al. (2015), Mishra et al. (2017).